enkimute/ganja.js/README.md

 var E2 = Algebra(2);            // Euclidean 2D space.
 var E3 = Algebra(3);            // Euclidean 3D space.
 var timeSpace = Algebra(3,1);   // timespace
-var P3 = Algebra(2,0,1);        // Projective 2D space
+var P3 = Algebra(3,0,1);        // Projective 3D space
 var C3 = Algebra(4,1);          // Conformal 3D space
 ```

 The result of this call will be an ES6 class object (deriving from
-typedarray).
+Float64Array).
 These classes can be used to generate algebra elements with
 all expected operators available.
 Apart from the (default) OO syntax, they
 also provide a functional syntax (through static member functions), and two
 inline syntaxes (javascript and AsciiMath).